Which letters are friends?

 EV 422.98 277.07 1449

 ZZ really surprised me.
-Double letters have a big headwind because they only have one combination to be counted instead of two, but Z is just really into self-love!
-They love a night in with some Jazz, followed by Pizza and maybe a Puzzle.
+Double letters are always gonna be less common, because they only have one combination to be counted (ZZ vs IZ + ZI), but Z is just really into self-love!
+They love a night in with some jaZZ, followed by piZZa and maybe a puZZle.

-F also spends a lot of solo time, but that’s because they can’t get Off work, the Office is just a Different vibe and the Staff need to make their Offers sound Official.
+F also spends a lot of time alone.
+But, that’s because they can’t get oFF work.
+Things are diFFerent at the oFFice, and the staFF need to make their oFFers eFFective.

-G and N overwhelmingly hang out in the -ing suffix, but have some cool side hustles with gn- words.
-They are get their freak on unexpectedly in a Significant number of words.
+G and N overwhelmingly hang out in the -ing suffix, but they have some cool side hustles with gn- words.
+They also get their freak on unexpectedly in the middle of a siGNificant number of words.

-J and U have a fun dynamic where 95% of the time J stands up against the wall and U stands next to them, but every now and then they Adjust to the vibe and even mix it up on the dance floor with Fuji and Fujitsu.
+J and U have a fun dynamic where 95% of the time J stands up against the wall and U chats them up.
+Don’t JUdg, it’s JUst that parties make them JUmpy.
+Although, now and then they adJUst to the vibe of the word.
+They can even mix it up on the dance floor, but only if you play the fUJis (or weirdly, hallelUJah).

-Now I know the best friends, but I’m a letter gossip at heart, and I want to know the lowest friendship scores:
+But I’m a Letter Gossip at heart, and I want to know the lowest friendship scores.

 Friendship Friendship score Expected hangs Observed hangs